Workflow: Visium HD cell-level

 • take a target population (for example, Myeloid cells),

-• quantify its local environment (how many Tumour cells, T cells, fibroblasts, etc. are nearby within a certain radius),
+• quantify its local environment (how many Tumor cells, T cells, Fibroblasts, etc. are nearby within a certain radius),

 • and ask whether the transcriptomes of the target cells vary with that environment.

-In practice, spatioMark first computes local abundances of each cell type around every cell, giving each cell a numerical “neighbourhood profile.”
+In practice, spatioMark first computes local abundances of each cell type around every cell, giving each cell a numerical “neighborhood profile.”
 These covariates then feed into a gene-wise regression model.
-For each gene expressed in the target population, spatioMark fits a generalised linear model.
+For each gene expressed in the target population, spatioMark fits a generalized linear model.
 As we have count data in this case, we leverage functionality in the edgeR package to model the data as negative binomial.
-The coefficients tell us whether gene expression increases or decreases as the abundance of a chosen neighbour rises.
+The coefficients tell us whether gene expression increases or decreases as the abundance of a chosen neighbor rises.

 First, we need to quantify the abundance of each cell type around each cell.